i6Shot/graphene-desktop/README.md

 the Velt team chose ASL because we want to give users the freedom to do anything they want with our software.

-However, due to the terms of the GNU General Public License, some of Graphene must be licensed under GPLv3.
-The license information for each source file is listed at the top of the file.
+However, not all of Graphene could be licensed under ASL.
+For example, the window manager and all source files in the wm directory must be licensed under the GPLv3 because libmutter is also GPLv3.
+The license information for each applicable file is listed at the top of the file.

 Authors
 --------